- Our basic approach and strategy

 Our basic approach and strategy

-Unicharm's CSR activities aim to help solve society's problems through our core business areas.
-Besides striving to make a contribution on a global scale, Unicharm is also serious about tackling problems that affect local communities that have a close relationship with Unicharm's business activities; as a good corporate citizen, we aim to a make a positive contribution to these communities by making effective use of our company's unique strengths.
+Unicharm's approach to “contributing to society” aims to help solve social issues through business development.
+Besides striving to make a contribution on a global scale, Unicharm is also serious about tackling problems that affect local communities that have a close relationship with Unicharm's business activities; as a good corporate citizen, we aim to make a positive contribution to these communities by making effective use of our company's unique strengths.

 In addition, when the community is in a difficult situation due to sudden disasters etc., we would like to help in any way possible to support the minds and bodies of everyone who has been affected by the disaster.
 Many people have been affected by the serious damage due to the Great East Japan Earthquake that occurred on March 11, 2011.
-More recently, in 2018, the whole of Japan was affected by torrential rains, which were particularly severe in Western Japan.
+More recently, in 2019, Japan was badly affected by Typhoon No. 15 (Typhoon Faxai), which caused particularly severe damage in Eastern Japan, as well as by Typhoon No. 19 (Typhoon Hagibis) and by torrential rains.
 We would like to express our sincere sympathy to those who have been affected and also wish for a swift recovery of the affected areas.
 Since immediately after the Great East Japan Earthquake, Unicharm has delivered supplies and continually used the Matching Fund, set up to receive charitable donations from employees, to provide relief support.
 Through these activities, we will continue to deepen our interaction with local residents and make contributions to local communities.

 Contributing to the realization of the SDGs